MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/ns-mfobjects-mfvideosurfaceinfo.md

 ### -field Palette

-Array of <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/ns-mfobjects-_mfpaletteentry">MFPaletteEntry Union</a>s that contains the color table for a palettized format.
+Array of MFPaletteEntry Union s that contains the color table for a palettized format.
 The size of the array is given in the <b>PaletteEntries</b> member.
 If the format is not palettized, set <b>PaletteEntries</b> to zero.

 ## -see-also